TheOdd1sOut: YouTube

 On August 30, 2014, just over two years after starting his webcomic, Rallison started his YouTube channel as theodd1sout comic.
 In his animated videos, which feature the same "marshmallow people" as the webcomic, he talks about his life story, his thoughts, and opinions.
 His first video was titled "A Book I Made as a Kid", looking at a short story he made while in elementary school.
 In March 2016, his channel reached 100,000 subscribers.
 In April 2016, his channel gained over 278,000 subscribers, giving him a total of over 400,000 subscribers.
 In July 2016, his channel reached 1 million subscribers.
 At some point, Rallison dropped out of college to make videos full-time.

 On December 2, 2017, Rallison created a second channel, TheOdd2sOut, in which non-animation content is uploaded, i.e. gaming.
 TheOdd2sOut amassed 1 million subscribers in April 2018, and TheOdd1sOut reached 10 million subscribers in January 2019.

+In early 2026, Rallison downsized his animation team, citing reduced output and work available for the team.
+While this initially prompted backlash from fans who were under the impression that Rallison fired the entire team without notice, Rallison clarified that he still has an animation team and that all of the animators that were let go were informed in advance and those affected who were working full time were given severance packages.